yashbonde/freeciv-python/README.md

 $ pip3 install freeciv
 ```

+And just like any open-source project worth it's salt, proper documentation is available in the `/doc` folder.

 ## Structure of Environment
 The structure of package is inspired from VizDoom and the ease of use is inspired from OpenAI gym.
 More details will be added here.
+If you have any suggestion goto first issue in the repo and respond back in the thread.

 ## Update Logs
 DD-MM-YYYY format used for dates

-09.12.2018: Finalise structure as client socket conection started adding template files in `/freeciv/freeciv` folder.
+09.12.2018: Finalise structure as client socket conection started adding template files in `/freeciv` folder.
 The structure is inspired by [freeciv-bot](https://github.com/chris1869/freeciv-bot) and builds on top of it.
 Remove MonteCarlo agent, complete refractoring.

 19.11.2018: Add template for freeciv-python environment, find templates and further ideas in `/python_core` folder